-Oregon's current temperature
+Oregon's temperature standard

 Lower Willamette Cold Water Refuge Study

-Oregon DEQ is finalizing a study of the availability and sufficiency of cold-water refuge (CWR) to support salmon and steelhead migration in the lower 50 miles of the Willamette River.
+DEQ completed a study of the availability and sufficiency of cold-water refuge (CWR) to support salmon and steelhead migration in the lower 50 miles of the Willamette River.
 The Lower Willamette CWR study assesses Oregon’s cold-water refuge narrative criteria to address the jeopardy decision and reasonable and prudent alternatives from the 2015 National Marine Fisheries Service (NMFS) Biological Opinion on the U.S. EPA approval of Oregon’s 2003 water temperature standards, with an emphasis on CWR to support migration of threatened and endangered salmon and steelhead populations.

-DEQ’s study identifies the source, location, and levels of use of CWR habitat available to adult and juvenile Upper Willamette River spring chinook, Upper Willamette River winter steelhead, Lower Columbia River Chinook, and Lower Columbia River winter steelhead populations that migrate through the designated migration corridor.
+DEQ’s study identifies the location, source, and levels of use of CWR habitat available to adult and juvenile Upper Willamette River spring chinook, Upper Willamette River winter steelhead, Lower Columbia River Chinook, and Lower Columbia River winter steelhead populations that migrate through the designated migration corridor.

-DEQ will submit the study to NMFS by Feb.
-29, 2020.
+DEQ submitted the study to NMFS on March 18, 2020.